steffensbola/oracle-sql-database-structure-explorer/README.md

 ```
 -- generate insert script
-select distinct
+SELECT DISTINCT
 	a.type, a.name, a.owner, a.text
-from all_source a -- or --FROM dba_source
+FROM all_source a -- or --FROM dba_source
-where
+WHERE
-a.type in ('PROCEDURE','FUNCTION','PACKAGE BODY', 'TRIGGER', 'VIEW') -- types
+	a.type IN ('PROCEDURE','FUNCTION','PACKAGE BODY', 'TRIGGER', 'VIEW') -- types
 	--and
 	--a.owner = 'SCHEMA_NAME' -- schema
-and
+	AND
-a.text like '%TABEL_NAME%' -- table name
+	a.text LIKE '%TABEL_NAME%' -- table name
-and
+	AND
-text like '%FIELD_NAME%' -- field name
+	text LIKE '%FIELD_NAME%' -- field name
-order by a.name, a.type;
+ORDER BY a.name, a.type;
 ```